Posts

 Image

-Angel - Protection + Psylock - Justice vs Ebony Maw Ebony Maw: I like how the spells give you time to plan.
+Angel / Protection + Psylocke / Justice vs Ebony Maw Ebony Maw: I like how the spells give you time to plan.
 They're powerful, but they don't fire off immediately.
 We exploited his weakness --stuns and confuses.
 This mostly prevents him from activating his spells.
 Only one spell triggered (Fireball on Psylock), and they were able to slow down the rest.
 At the end, there were 7 untriggered spells on the board, although 5 only had one more counter on them.
 That would have been ugly: stunned, confused, take damage, discard from your hand...
 Whew!
 The main scheme puts spells into play immediately.
 Protection and Justice are usually a weak pairing, but they handled the main scheme + one side scheme easily.
-One one minion came out.
+Only one minion came out.
 Neither hero made it through their decks, or got fully built out.
 This was a strong win.
 Angel: I mean he's so good in Protection.
-He flipped between Angel and Archangel almost eve...
+He flipped between Ange...

 Phoenix - Mental Paralysis Home Rule